Grace Reformed Church (Washington, D.C.): The Sunday School

 The north rear elevation of the Sunday School Building faces the rear parking area directly behind the Parish House next door.
 This elevation, also of brick, has a central gable and two end chimneys.
 The third level is fenestrated with four casement windows flush with the facade, while recessed windows at the first and second levels (infilled with brick on the first floor) are set within five separate, pointed arches.
 Small, rectangular, fixed windows appear at the attic level of the gable.
 Two brick chimneys, on either side of the gable, terminate the ends of this east elevation.

 The interior of the Sunday School Building can be accessed from either the door on the exterior facade, or from an interior door located at the back wall of the sanctuary.
 Both of these doors open onto an entry vestibule which in turn opens onto a foyer.
 From the foyer, a set of double doors lead into the "Roosevelt Room" and stairs ascend to the conference room and Sunday School classrooms.

 The Roosevelt Room, which is used for meetings and social events, is square in plan and incorporates into its east side wall the cornerstone of the original Grace Reformed Church Chapel on this same site.
 A vitrine contains Theodore Roosevelt memorabilia.

 The conference room, rectangular in plan, extends a full two stories in height with a balcony level consisting of the Sunday School class rooms.
 A central, wooden speaker's platform is located at the west end of the room with movable seating in front.
 A semicircular balcony level, located above the platform, is accessed by wooden stairs at either side of the speaker's podium.
-A narrow walkway is located between the balcony railing and the irregular shaped classrooms divided off behind.
+A narrow walkway is located between the balcony railing and the irregularly shaped classrooms divided off behind.
 The classrooms, placed in the poche, formed by the intersection of the semicircle and the rectangle, are partitioned by rolling slat doors.
 The design of this classroom and conference area is referred to as "Akron-style", since the first Sunday School of this type, designed in the late 1860s by Lewis Miller, was built in Akron, Ohio.